Calhuang/cowpad/README.md

 2. plug in the pad and run the python script.

 ## configuration settings

+- IMPORTANT: edit the settings.json file to customize your macros.

 - Remember to install the libraries specified on the top of the .ino file.